MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/product-dimensions.md

 ## The version product dimension

 Version is a product dimension that is intended to help you maintain and track multiple versions of a product throughout the supply chain.
-Version tracking is essential to the success of manufacturers operating in a world of constantly shrinking product lifecycles, increased quality and reliability requirements, and increased focus on product safety.
+Version tracking is essential to the success of manufacturers that operate in a world of constantly shrinking product lifecycles, increased quality and reliability requirements, and increased focus on product safety.

-As a standard product dimension, version will behave similarly to the existing product dimensions of size, style, color, and configuration, which means that you could also choose to use it for purposes other than tracking product versions.
+As a standard product dimension, version will behave similarly to the existing product dimensions (size, style, color, and configuration).
+Therefore, you can use it for other purposes besides tracking product versions.

-### <a name="enable-version-dim"></a>Enable the version dimension
+### <a name="enable-version-dim"></a>Turn on the version dimension

-#### Before turning on the version dimension
+#### Before you turn on the version dimension

-When you enable the version dimension, some functionality could become broken or stop working as expected if you have installed other solutions that add customizations to the inventory dimensions.
-For the version dimension to be fully functional, you may need to update those solutions to include the version dimension in their references to the inventory dimensions.
+When you turn on the version dimension, some functionality could become broken or stop working as expected if you've installed other solutions that add customizations to the inventory dimensions.
+For the version dimension to be fully functional, you might have to update those solutions so that they include the version dimension in their references to the inventory dimensions.

-When you are testing your solutions for compatibility with the version dimension, look for the following:
+When you're testing your solutions for compatibility with the version dimension, look for the following elements:

-1. **Functionality**<br>Most importantly, any customizations that involve the inventory dimensions must be assessed so they can work accordingly in conjunction with the version dimension.
+1. **Functionality:** Most importantly, any customizations that involve the inventory dimensions must be assessed to ensure that they can work in conjunction with the version dimension.

-1. **References to the inventory dimensions**<br>Look out for references to the inventory dimensions (where the dimensions are referenced specifically).
+1. **References to the inventory dimensions:** Look out for references to the inventory dimensions (that is, places where the dimensions are referenced specifically).
 References to `InventDimId` should work out of the box, but look out for references to style or color.
-For example, be sure to check the following:
+For example, be sure to check the following elements:

     - API calls in extended classes
-    - All references to specific inventory dimensions in extension code (which must float the version dimension along with the style, color, size dimensions).
+    - All references to specific inventory dimensions in extension code (This code must float the version dimension together with the style, color, and size dimensions.)

-1. **References to obsoleted API calls**<br>With the introduction of the version dimension, we have tried to minimize the obsoleting of APIs as much as possible.
-Those few APIs that have been obsoleted will issue a warning when you turn on the **Product dimension - version** configuration key.
-Those API calls must be fixed in your extended solutions before you activate the version dimension on a production system.
-Here are the version-specific obsoleted APIs:
+1. **References to obsolete API calls:** In its introduction of the version dimension, Microsoft has tried to make as few APIs as possible obsolete.
+The few APIs that have been made obsolete will issue a warning when you turn on the **Product dimension - version** configuration key.
+Calls to those API must be fixed in your extended solutions before you turn on the version dimension in a production system.
+Here are the version-specific obsolete APIs:

     - RetailTransactionServiceInventory::getProductRecordId
     - EcoResProductNumberIdentifiedProductVariantEntity::find
     - EGAISAlcoholProduction_RU::findByItemDim
     - PCVariantConfiguration::findByProductMasterAndDimensions

-1. **Maps**<br>For any maps that use the inventory dimensions, the corresponding relation mapping to these maps must be updated to include the version dimension.
-Look out for tables in the extended model or table extensions where the fields include inventory dimensions.
+1. **Maps:** If any maps use the inventory dimensions, the corresponding relation mapping to these maps must be updated so that they include the version dimension.
+In the extended model or table extensions, look out for tables where the fields include inventory dimensions.

-1. **Commerce functionality**<br>Once enabled, the version dimension will appear throughout the Commerce-specific code in Dynamics 365 Supply Chain Management.
-However, it is not yet supported by the Commerce channel database, nor on the point of sales (POS) applications.
-This is similar to the current behavior of the config dimension throughout Dynamics 365 Commerce.
+1. **Microsoft Dynamics 365 Commerce functionality:** After it's turned on, the version dimension will appear throughout the Commerce-specific code in Dynamics 365 Supply Chain Management.
+However, the version dimension isn't yet supported by the Commerce channel database or in the point of sale (POS) applications.
+This behavior resembles the current behavior of the config dimension throughout Commerce.

-#### Turn on the version product dimension
+#### Turn on the version dimension

-Before you can use the version dimension, it must be enabled on your system (which requires admin permissions).
-To enable the feature:
+Before you can use the version dimension, it must be turned on in your system.
+This task requires admin permissions.

 1. Go to **System administration \> Workspaces \> Feature management**.
-1. Enable the feature named *Product dimension version*.
-(See also [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).)
+1. Turn on the feature that is named *Product dimension version*.
+(For more information, see [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).)
 1. Put your system into [Maintenance mode](../../fin-ops-core/dev-itpro/sysadmin/maintenance-mode.md).
 1. Go to **System administration \> Setup \> License configuration**.
 1. On the **Configuration keys** tab, expand **Trade**, and select the check box for **Product dimension - version**.
 1. Turn off [Maintenance mode](../../fin-ops-core/dev-itpro/sysadmin/maintenance-mode.md).

-### Areas where version isn't supported
+### Areas where the version dimension isn't supported

-The following areas don't support the version dimension because introducing it would cause breaking changes:
+The following areas don't support the version dimension, because the introduction of this dimension would cause breaking changes:

 - Cost object monthly statement
 - Cost object statement cache